Table of Contents

 We all know fleas love the heat!
 But sadly this doesn’t mean they disappear in the winter… This article tells you everything you need to know about those pesky parasites during the colder months.

+The common misconception is that fleas only bother you, your pet and your home in warmer weather.
+As fleas thrive in warm temperatures, it's easy to mistake them as a pest that isn't around all year round.
+Unfortunately, the truth is that: Fleas are survivors.
 Whilst extreme cold can kill fleas, many of these tiny critters find cosy spots to survive in during the winter months.
 They can hide in your pet's fur, in your home's nooks and crannies (especially if that central heating is switched on!), and even in your garden.
 These fleas can wait out the cold, biding their time until the weather warms up, and they can spring back into action.

-Indoor warmth - If your home is heated during the winter, it provides a comfortable environment for fleas to survive indoors.
+Indoor warmth.
+If your home is heated during the winter, it provides a comfortable environment for fleas to survive indoors.

-Pet-to-pet contact - If your pet interacts with other animals, such as during walks or visits to the vet, they can pick up their fleas.
+Pet-to-pet contact.
+If your pet interacts with other animals, such as during walks or visits to the vet, they can pick up their fleas.

-Wildlife - Wild animals, like squirrels or stray cats, can carry fleas into your garden or home, and these fleas can then latch onto your pet.
+Wildlife.
+Wild animals, like squirrels or stray cats, can carry fleas into your garden or home, and these fleas can then latch onto your pet.

-Eggs and larvae - Flea eggs and larvae can survive in the nooks and crannies of your home, waiting for the right conditions to hatch.
+Eggs and larvae.
+Flea eggs and larvae can survive in the nooks and crannies of your home, waiting for the right conditions to hatch.

 Ongoing protection